jdeglenholmes/NYC-Cab-Engine/README.md

 # NYC-Cab-Engine 🚖

-A production-ready Medallion Data Architecture pipeline built to ingest, clean, and optimize massive-scale NYC Taxi & Limousine Commission (TLC) datasets.
-This project demonstrates the transition from flat-file analysis to a modular, containerized ETL system.
+A Medallion Data Architecture pipeline built to ingest, clean, and optimize NYC Taxi & Limousine Commission (TLC) datasets.
+I created this project to demonstrate my ability to transition from flat-file analysis to a modular, containerized ETL system.

 ## 📌 Overview
-NYC-Cab-Engine automates the lifecycle of urban mobility data.
-It handles the ingestion of raw, inconsistent Parquet files into a structured PostgreSQL warehouse.
-By implementing a **Schema Registry pattern**, the pipeline dynamically adapts to different journey types (Yellow, Green, FHV) while enforcing strict data types to minimize memory overhead and ensure "Silver-layer" data quality.
+`NYC-Cab-Engine` allows users to handle and ingest inconsistent Parquet files from the NYC TLC datasets into a structured PostgreSQL warehouse.
+By implementing a **Schema Registry pattern**, the pipeline dynamically adapts to different journey types (Yellow, Green, FHV) while enforcing strict data types to minimize memory overhead and ensure "Gold-layer" data quality.

 ## 🛠️ Tech Stack
 - **Language:** Python (Pandas/Polars)